 “I have walked that long road to freedom.
 I have tried not to falter; I have made missteps along the way.
 But I have discovered the secret that after climbing a great hill, one only finds that there are many more hills to climb.
 I have taken a moment here to rest, to steal a view of the glorious vista that surrounds me, to look back on the distance I have come.
 But I can rest only for a moment, for with freedom comes responsibilities, and I dare not linger, for my long walk is not yet ended.” ~Nelson Mandela

 Nelson Mandela became the first Black president of South Africa in 1994, serving until 1999.
 He won the Nobel Peace Prize in 1993.
+Mandela is remembered as the Greatest Political Leader of the 20th Century.

 Nelson Mandela was born Rolihlahla Mandela on July 18, 1918, in the tiny village of Mvezo, on the banks of the Mbashe River in Transkei, South Africa.
 “Rolihlahla” in the Xhosa language literally means “pulling the branch of a tree,” but more commonly translates as “troublemaker.”

 Mandela was the son of one of South Africa’s leading dignitaries, Henry Mandela of the Tembu nation.
-As as a young law student he became involved in political opposition to the whyte minority regime.
+As a young law student, he became involved in political opposition to the whyte minority regime.
 Joining the African National Congress (ANC) in 1942, he co-founded its more dynamic Youth League two years later.

 Initially committed to non-violent mass struggle and acquitted in the marathon Treason Trial of 1956-1961, Mandela and his colleagues accepted the case for armed action after the shooting of unarmed protesters at Sharpeville in March 1960 and the banning of anti-apartheid groups.